 Our library has more than 1,000 career-related books, magazines, and directories.
 Students can research careers, as well as job and internship opportunities, by major, location, and industry.
 Amenities include wireless internet access, computers, typewriters, and fax and copy machines.

 One-on-one appointments are available with our career counselors.
 Students can learn about self-assessments and career decision-making, find out how to research industries and occupations, get help choosing a major, or receive advice about conducting a job or internship search.
-Our pre-professional advisors can offer guidance and assistance in navigating Pre-Health, Pre-Graduate and Pre-Law pathways.
+Our pre-professional advisors can offer guidance and assistance in navigating Pre-Graduate and Pre-Law pathways.

 The Career Center sponsors a fall and spring career fair annually for students and alumni to interact with recruiters in education, nonprofit, business, government and other industries.